The Story Behind RC Designs

 2} The design.

 I have doodled since I can remember.
 I doodled on my notes in school and during worship service at church.
 I seemed to be able to concentrate a little better.
 (Here's a little extra for you!
 I was in fifth grade, and the binders with the clear view film were becoming popular.
 Everyone wanted there names wrote all cute, surrounded in polka dots and stars to go inside that part of their binder!
 For some reason, my classmates would come to me wanting their name wrote out all pretty.
 So I did.
 I then began charging a WHOLE 10 cents for anyone who wanted there's done. --- I sure hope the school doesn't find out now.
 Individually selling "stuff" was against the rules! ) I see it now as a talent I had back then, that I have come to appreciate.
 Hand-lettering is something that is so unique and different.
 I feel like it something God gave me to serve a purpose and now I'm being given the opportunity to use that gift.
-Basically, all of Gospel In A Jar's designs will not be designed with pre-made fonts.
-They are all hand-written.
+Basically, all of the designs will not be designed with pre-made fonts, they're all hand-written.

 3} The jar.